SCIATICA… OR SOMETHING ELSE

 When Pain Is Truly Sciatic

-Sciatic pain occurs when the sciatic nerve or its nerve roots are irritated, most often in the lumbar spine.
-Patients typically describe sharp, electric, or burning pain that follows a narrow path down one leg.
+Sciatic pain occurs when the sciatic nerve or its nerve roots are irritated, typically in the lumbar spine.

 When the SI Joint Is the Source

-In Lyme disease, inflammation affecting joints, ligaments, and connective tissue can place added stress on the SI joint, making it a common—but frequently overlooked—source of sciatic-like pain.
+In Lyme disease, inflammation affecting joints and connective tissue can stress the SI joint—making it a common but often overlooked cause of pain.

 Why This Becomes a Diagnostic Trap in Lyme Disease

-Sciatic pain and SI joint dysfunction may appear similar at first glance, but they tend to behave differently over time.
+Sciatica and SI joint dysfunction may look similar—but behave differently over time.

 Why Misdiagnosis Persists

-When SI joint dysfunction is mistaken for sciatica in Lyme disease, treatment may focus narrowly on the spine or nerve while joint inflammation and instability remain unaddressed.
+When SI joint dysfunction is mistaken for sciatica, treatment may focus too narrowly on the spine while the true source remains untreated.

 When Sciatic-Like Pain Suggests a Broader Process

-In Lyme disease, persistent or relapsing pain often reflects more than a single structural problem.
+In Lyme disease, persistent or fluctuating pain often reflects a systemic process rather than a single structural issue.

 Getting the Diagnosis Right